lockmepl/lockme-wordpress/readme.txt

 * Drop support for PHP 8.0 and WordPress lower than 6.4.
 * Mark lockme related options as not autoloaded.
-* Only use session when needed and close it immediately after for performance regression problems.
+* Only use a session when needed and close it immediately after for performance regression problems.

 = 2.4 =

-* The plugin is now fully in English.
+* The plugin is now useful in English.
 There are no plans for multilingual support right now.

 = 2.3 =